1941 Dunbartonshire by-election

 The 1941 Dunbartonshire by-election was held on 27 February 1941.
 The by-election was held due to the appointment as sheriff substitute of the incumbent Labour MP, Thomas Cassells.
 It was won by the Labour candidate Adam McKinlay.

-Because of the wartime truce his only opponent was a Communist, who had a relatively strong vote, although the constituency did include the Vale of Leven, a "little Moscow".
-It took place before the Soviet Union entered the war when the Communist Party changed its line.
+Because of the wartime truce his only opponent was Malcolm MacEwen, a Communist, who had a relatively strong vote, possibly because the constituency did include the Vale of Leven, a "little Moscow".
+It took place before the German invasion of the Soviet Union, when the Communist Party changed its line.

+The Scottish National Party had intended to stand a candidate - Robert MacEwen, the brother of Malcolm.
+However, he was serving in the Army at the time, and was not given permission by the military authorities to stand as a candidate; there was a dispute as to whether he had submitted his request in time and questions were raised in Parliament as to whether it had been delayed.